 Memory allocation and Garbage Collection

-One challenge with using garbage collection is that the worst case “stop the world” pauses from parallel garbage collectors limit the total heap size that can be supported.
-Ritson reports using TSX to implement the JIKES RVM parallel garbage collector, further improved in the Chihua GC paper They report upto 101% speedup in concurrent copying speed, and show that a simple parallel garbage collector can be implemented with limited efforts.
+One challenge with using garbage collection is that the worst case “stop the world” pauses from parallel garbage collectors limit the total heap size that can be supported in copying garbage collectors.
+The Chihuahua GC paper implements a prototype TSX based collector for the Jikes research java VM.
+They report upto 101% speedup in concurrent copying speed, and show that a simple parallel garbage collector can be implemented with limited efforts.

 Another dog-themed GC, the Collie garbage collector (original paper predates TSX) presents a production quality parallel collector that minimizes pauses and allows scaling to large heaps.
 Opdahl has another description of the Collie algorithm It is presumably deployed now for TSX in Azul’s commercial ZING JVM product which claims to scale upto 2TB of heap memory.